brodynelly/paal-test/README.md

         command: [ "mongod", "--replSet", "rs0", "--auth", "--keyFile", "/etc/secrets/security.keyFile" ]

-After starting the container, connect to MongoDB and run the replica set initiation command (see below).
+After starting the container, connect to MongoDB and run the replica set initiation command (see RUNNING THE APPLICATION SECTION).

 ### 5\.
 Frontend and Backend Services

-The backend service runs your Node.js/Express server, while the frontend uses Next.js.
-For development, we set up code mounts and use the Next.js development command to enable live reloading.
+The backend service runs the Node.js/Express server, the frontend service runs Next.js, and the Mongo service hosts the database.
+Each container operates in an isolated network environment.
+If you were to check your router, each Docker container would register as its own device.
+These containers communicate through a Docker network bridge, which provides a secure link between them.
+This setup is particularly useful in production, as it helps restrict communication gateways, reducing exposure to external threats and minimizing potential internal bugs.

+Now, let's examine what makes our Docker environment function.
+Everything is defined as services within our docker-compose.yml file.
+Each service is started based on its Dockerfile, which provides specific instructions for launching the server.
+And each service is operated with our 'DockerFile' identifier for specific instructions to start our server.
+There are two sets of DockerFiles in the main directory of the project. one is for production and has the suffix `.production`, and the other is for development with the suffix `.development`.
+For now, we will focus on the development build, which uses the Next.js development command that enables live reloading!!

 **Example Docker Compose entry for Frontend (development override):**